sohamvalunjkar/Week1/README.md

 # Week1
-it is crop and fertilizzer recomadation system
+it is crop and fertilizer recommadation system